JenilPadshala/pytimelapse/README.md

 # PyTimelapse

+PyTimelapse is a powerful, user-friendly Python application for creating high-quality timelapses with minimal setup.
+This tool allows you to capture image sequences at configurable intervals on macOS (with full support for built-in and USB webcams) and has planned support for Raspberry Pi cameras.

+Featuring a clean command-line interface with intuitive parameters, PyTimelapse makes it easy to customize your capture process.
+When your timelapse sequence is complete, PyTimelapse can automatically compile the images into a polished video using ffmpeg.
+The project leverages modern Python tooling with `uv` package manager support for simple installation and dependency management.

 A cross-platform Python script for capturing timelapse image sequences on macOS and (planned) Raspberry Pi, with an option to compile the sequence into a video using ffmpeg.

 ## Features